 Nirvana was an American grunge band formed in 1987 in Aberdeen, Washington.
 They became one of the most influential bands of the 20th century.
 The founding members were Kurt Cobain (guitar, vocals) and Krist Novoselic (bass guitar).
-Dave Grohl could finally establish himself as their drummer, after a number of different Nirvana drummers.
-As a third guitarist Pat Smear was adopted.
+Pat Smear was the third guitarist and Dave Grohl would finally establish himself as their drummer, after a number of different failed drummers.

 Nirvana broke up after the suicide of frontman Kurt Cobain in April 1994.
 Since its formation. the band sold more than 50 million albums worldwide.
-Nirvana’s musical style was called grunge.
-Similar music is represented by bands such as Alice in Chains, Mudhoney, Pearl Jam and Soundgarden.
+Nirvana’s grunge musical style is still represented by similar bands such as Alice in Chains, Mudhoney, Pearl Jam and Soundgarden.